To keep it short, I’m a YouTuber, entrepreneur, world traveler, avid reader, online physique coach, gamer, and a personal development enthusiast.

 I’ve spent the last five years immersed in studying and teaching the cutting edge science-based principles of exercise, nutrition, behavior change and personal development.

 Aside from an M.Sc.
-Degree in Computing, I’m a certified physique coach and a behavior change coach.
+Degree in Computing, I’m a certified physique and behavior change coach.

-Most of the knowledge you see in the videos and articles is self-taught through textbooks, seminars, courses, scientific articles, mentors and over 2 years of experience as an online coach helping people becoming the best version of themselves.
+Most of the content you see in the YouTube videos and articles is self-taught through textbooks, seminars, courses, scientific articles, mentors and over 2 years of experience as an online coach helping people becoming the best version of themselves.

 Now, you might be wondering how I got to where I am now?

-I get this question a lot, so on this page, I decided to share a part of my life journey to inspire you to take action and change your life.
+Since I get this question a lot, on this page, I decided to share a part of my life journey to inspire you to take action and change your life.

 From Skinny Fat Beer Belly Gamer to a Ripped Lean Physique